Free shipping for all purchases over $300 S.F. New customers can enjoy 10% off on regular-priced health products over $350 by entering NEW10!

 Lutein

-Although lutein is actually yellowish in color, it is also found in abundance in green, leafy vegetables like kale, spinach, and collard greens.
-Other vegetable sources are zucchini, squash, broccoli, corn, peas, and Brussels sprouts.
-Luteins are also fat-soluble carotenoids, which means they are best absorbed when they are consumed with some fat, such as olive oil or butter.
+Although lutein is actually pale yellow, it is abundant in leafy green vegetables such as kale, spinach, and broccoli.
+Other vegetable sources include zucchini, squash, broccoli, corn, peas, and Brussels sprouts.
+Lutein is also a fat-soluble carotenoid, meaning it is absorbed best when eaten with some fats, such as olive oil or butter.
 Eggs are also a good source of lutein.
-They may be lower in content, but the fat in the yolk makes the lutein easily absorbed by the body.
-Unfortunately, most people do not get enough lutein from food.
-Studies have found that the average person consumes only 1-2 mg per day.
-To protect our eyes, most of us should aim to increase our intake of lutein-rich foods.
+While their content may be lower, the fat in the yolk makes it easily absorbed by the body.
+Unfortunately, most people don't get enough lutein from their food.
+Studies have found that the average person ingests only 1-2 mg per day.
+To protect our eyes, most of us should focus on increasing our intake of lutein-rich foods.
 Lutein is also available in capsule form as a food supplement.
-If you want to reap the full benefits of lutein, the recommended intake is 6 to 20 milligrams (mg) per day through food or dietary supplements.
+To reap the full benefits of lutein, it is recommended to consume 6 to 20 mg daily through food or dietary supplements.

 Skin care

-Lutein is an antioxidant that helps protect our skin from damaging ultraviolet (UV) rays.
+Lutein is an antioxidant that helps protect our skin from damage caused by ultraviolet (UV) rays.

 Recommended supplements:

-Jamieson - Lutein Extra Strength Eye Care is a supplement containing antioxidant ingredients that support the eyes.
+Jamieson – Extra Strong Eye-Protecting Lutein Serum is a supplement containing eye-protecting and antioxidant ingredients.

 Astaxanthin

-Astaxanthin is a carotenoid found in aquatic animals such as lobster, crab, shrimp and salmon.
-It is the pigment that gives fish their pink or reddish color.
-Today, astaxanthin is often added to diets to make them color appealing to consumers, which is why it is used as a coloring agent in cooked salmon, crab, shrimp, and chicken.
-Astaxanthin is also a very powerful antioxidant.
-The antioxidant capacity of this pigment is 10 times that of beta-carotene and 500 times that of vitamin E. The use of such antioxidants is beneficial in the treatment of certain diseases.
-It is also known for its immunostimulatory effects.
-Astaxanthin may help improve blood flow and reduce oxidative stress in overweight people and those with heart problems.
-This pigment also makes skin look healthier by helping to smooth out wrinkles, remove age spots and keep the skin hydrated.
+Astaxanthin is a carotenoid found in aquatic animals such as lobster, crab, shrimp, and salmon.
+It's the pigment that gives fish their pink or reddish hue.
+Today, astaxanthin is commonly added to diets to make them more appealing to consumers, which is why it's used as a coloring agent in cooking salmon, crab, shrimp, and chicken.
+Astaxanthin is also a very powerful antioxidant; this pigment has 10 times the antioxidant capacity of beta-carotene and 500 times that of vitamin E. The use of this antioxidant is beneficial in the treatment of certain diseases.
+It is also known for its immune-stimulating effects.
+Astaxanthin helps improve blood flow in overweight individuals and those with heart problems, and reduces their oxidative stress.
+This pigment can also make skin look healthier; it helps smooth wrinkles, remove age spots, and retain skin moisture.

-It acts as a potent antioxidant, helping to fight skin damage caused by the sun, aging, and free radicals.
+It has effective antioxidant properties, helping to resist damage to the skin caused by sunlight, aging, and free radicals.

 There is high-quality evidence that astaxanthin can help muscles recover from soreness and fatigue.

-There is limited evidence that astaxanthin can improve physical performance in men.
+Limited evidence suggests that astaxanthin can improve male physical performance.

-Scientists recommend taking 4-8 mg of astaxanthin through food or supplementation to enjoy its antioxidant benefits.
+Scientists recommend taking 4-8 mg of astaxanthin through food or supplements to enjoy its antioxidant benefits.

-Recommended astaxanthin supplement: FORCEVAL – Astaxanthin 60 capsules
+Recommended astaxanthin supplement: FORCEVA – Astaxanthin 60 capsules

 anthocyanin

-Anthocyanins are compounds that give fruits and vegetables their red, purple and blue colours.
+Anthocyanins are compounds that give fruits and vegetables their red, purple, and blue hues.
 Most berries, raisins, and grapes are rich sources of anthocyanins.
 Anthocyanins are also found in flowers.
-Most red, purple, and blue flowers contain anthocyanins, and some sources are red hibiscus, red roses, lavender, and cornflowers.
-The flowers are edible, and our ancestors also used them as medicine and as a coloring agent in food.
-Anthocyanin is a potent antioxidant.
-Studies have shown that these compounds may help stabilize blood sugar and blood pressure levels and maintain cardiovascular health.
-Some studies claim that anthocyanins can enhance memory in the elderly.
-Some manufacturers add anthocyanins to children's foods, jams, candies and beverages for their nutritional value.
+Most red, purple, and blue flowers contain anthocyanins, with some sources including red hibiscus, red roses, lavender, and cornflower.
+These flowers are edible, and our ancestors used them as colorants in medicine and food.
+Anthocyanins are effective antioxidants.
+Studies suggest that these compounds may help stabilize blood sugar and blood pressure levels and maintain cardiovascular health.
+Some studies claim that anthocyanins can enhance memory in older adults.
+Due to their nutritional value, some manufacturers add anthocyanins to children's foods, jams, candies, and beverages.

 Food sources of anthocyanins

-Carrots, cabbage, purple potatoes; blue, red and purple flowers; berries, black currants and grapes.
+Carrots, cabbage, purple sweet potatoes; blue, red, and purple flowers; berries, blackcurrants, and grapes.

 • It may help stabilize blood sugar and blood pressure levels and maintain cardiovascular health.

-• Enhance vision and memory in the elderly.
+• Enhance the eyesight and memory of the elderly.

 Michael Yeung